harumuki/thorsten-hans.com/_posts/2020-05-14-how-to-run-commands-in-a-stopped-docker-container.md

 ```

+### Conclusion

-As you can see, it is easy to inspect certain things of stopped containers by re-using them as Docker image for investigation.
+Being able to run commands in stopped Docker containers is a great way to inspect and debug certain things in stopped Docker containers.

 Did you like the article?
 Were all questions answered?
 Please let me know. 👇🏻